omarubaid/omarubaid/README.md

 I'm always on the lookout for exciting opportunities that allow me to apply technology to real-world challenges.
 Let's connect and explore the endless possibilities at the intersection of technology and creativity!

-Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/omarubaid
+Connect with me on LinkedIn: https://www.linkedin.com/in/omar-ubaid